Hell Town RV Park

 Spooky woke.
 Patted what lie beneath her.
 Not a cold, hard, steel-like surface, but bedding.
 She was in her bed.
 In her motorhome.
 And, most unfortunately, still in Hell Town.

 Too bad she didn’t do drugs anymore, she thought.
-She could’ve blamed last night on a bad trip.
+She would have blamed last night on a bad trip.
 What the fuck happened to me?
 Her bangs were damp and plastered to her forehead.
 She brushed them aside and massaged her temples between her thumb and middle finger.
 She ran her fingers across her closed eyes to release some of the tension from last night’s bizarre encounter.
 Was it a dream?

 Sun slivers snuck their way in through the privacy shade on the window next to her side of the bed.
 She listened for Brodie, smelled his aftershave, and knew he’d already left for the coffee shop/gas station.
 Great, she wouldn’t have to explain why she’d slept in so late.